owain-stratton/d3_w0rk5h0p/README.md

 This workshop aims to give you an introduction to using D3 and React to make a simple line chart:

 ![Line chart screenshot](./screenshot.png)

+### Steps

+1. Import the fertility rate data from `data/BE0701AA.csv` and map it to convenient data structure using for visualizing data for *males* and *females*.

+2. Pass the data imported to an **svg** chart and render points as **circle** elements for each gender.

+3. Generate an **svg path** elements to show the trend of fertility rate changes from 1970 to 2015.

+4. Add *axes*, a *legend* and *color* to the chart make it simpler for users to interpret the data.

+#### Possible Homework/Improvements/Fixes

+1. X axis currently only shows **one year 1970**.
+2. Animate the chart as the component mounts, hint: use `componentDidMount()` lifecycle method.
+3. Add mouse events to show the user a tooltip when they interact with the chart, hint: add eventListeners to component lifecycle methods.

+### Data

+The data is courtesy of the open data database from **SCB**.
+You can find more data here: http://www.statistikdatabasen.scb.se/pxweb/en/ssd/